kylekellogg/procreation/README.md

 # Procreation

+**If you're thinking about using this tool, please give [love-release](https://github.com/MisterDA/love-release) a look as it may be more up to par with what you need**

 A helpful utility that will assist you in creating [LÖVE/Love2d](http://love2d.org/) executables for Windows (32-bit and 64-bit), Mac OSX, and a .love file for Linux.

 ## Installation